spyder-ide/spyder/spyderlib/utils/inspector/tutorial.rst

 ############################################

-To teach and learn Python programming, we recommend to (i) use IPython instead of the normal Python interpreter and (ii) not use any convenience imports.
+To teach and learn Python programming, we recommend here to use IPython instead of the normal Python interpreter.
 This accepts IPython as the de-facto standard and helps to better understand namespaces.

-Spyder tries to help more advanced users by importing a number of modules into the main name space.
-Type ``scientific`` in the command prompt to see the details.
-This behaviour may change in future Spyder releases.

-While these convenience imports are very useful for more experienced programmers, they can be confusing (if not misleading) for beginners.
-We thus recommend to ``undo`` these imports to fulfil our requirements outline above and to (i) `switch to an IPython console`_, and (ii) issue the ``%reset`` command to `reset the name space`_.
-Both steps are explained in more detail in the next section.

 Switch to an IPython console
 ----------------------------

+If you already have an IPython console, you can ignore this section, and make in visible by clicking on the "IPython console" rider.

 In the console window (lower right corner by default), you see by default a prompt with three greater than signs, i.e. ``>>>``.
 This